charleshardy/AI-powered-Autonomous-Test/README.md

 - Low cost
      - 7 * 24 hour continuous working
 - Find issues for human difficult to cover
-- Things robots do better than humans ([5-things-robots-better-humans/](https://www.therobotreport.com/5-things-robots-better-humans/))
+- Things AIs and robots do better than humans

 ## Mission
 - *Stage 0.
 Without AI, the test automation rate has not been reached to 100% (Current)*